 - Hawthorne’s weekly clan exp reward

-- Trials of Osiris – your third, fifth, and seventh wins net you powerful drops
+- Trials of Osiris – your third and fifth wins net you powerful drops

 Tier 3 (base power level +5 or higher):